 This ONE Thing Can Make You Smarter, Age Slower

-The study tested the long-term effects of aerobic exercise on young adults, and the results showed that the participants that regularly engaged in aerobic exercise saw an increase in executive function — the cognitive processes that affect problem-solving, reasoning, and planning — and slowed signs of age on the brain.
+What does the study say?The study tested the long-term effects of aerobic exercise on young adults, and the results showed that the participants that regularly engaged in aerobic exercise saw an increase in executive function — the cognitive processes that affect problem-solving, reasoning, and planning — and slowed signs of age on the brain.

+What does it mean for me?For young adults, this shows the importance of aerobic exercise not only for physical health but also cognitive function.
+For everyone else, this is reinforcing something that’s already known — aerobic exercise is as good for the brain as it is for the body.
 The positive effects of aerobic exercise have already been studied in olded adults.
 But to find that the cognitive benefits from aerobic exercise can be found in people much younger is a big deal.

+So what now?Whoever you are — no matter your age — you need to be exercising.
+We are living in an increasingly sedentary world, and our cognitive abilities are at stake.
 And when all it takes is 20-30 minutes of activity a day to see an increase in your brain’s capacity and to slow the aging process, it seems like a small price to pay for what you get in return.

 Many people are stuck sitting for long periods of time at work, in the car, and at home.
 SwingMove is quick and easy to do standing, sitting, or lying down.
 Done regularly, SwingMove reduces the health risks associated with sitting disease, including cardiovascular issues, diabetes, and some types of cancer.